MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 Preface to B-ON Profile, ESR001
 ===============================

-This document defines the B-ON profile, targeting Java virtual machines.
+This document defines the BON profile, targeting Java virtual machines.

 Who should use this specification?
 ----------------------------------

 This specification is targeted at the following audiences:

--  Implementors of the B-ON specification.
+-  Implementors of the BON specification.
 -  Application developers that target embedded Java applications for resource-constrained devices.
 -  Java virtual machine providers.